-Write to: Chris Baker, Development Officer, The Royal Society, 6-9 Carlton House Terrace, London SW1Y 5AG
+Write to: Development, The Royal Society, 6-9 Carlton House Terrace, London SW1Y 5AG

 Dr Sydney Andrew left a third of his estate to the Society in his will.
 This generous bequest has helped us to establish a collaborative partnership with the Society of Chemical Industry to fund PhD studentships which complement our Industry Fellowship scheme.

 The studentships fund researchers for three years working in industry on specific innovation projects that cross the traditional boundary between industry and academia, particularly in relation to the application of chemistry.
 Such projects bring new perspectives on key areas such as energy, materials and manufacturing, and health and wellbeing, and some areas such as agriculture - which receive little attention in academia - can benefit from fresh networks and insights.
 Help from a doctoral student is a valuable addition to the already unique Industry Fellowship scheme, ensuring the Industry Fellow makes faster progress on their vital scientific work.

 Royal Society Industry Fellow Dr Stuart Reid is a Reader in the Institute of Advanced Technologies in the School of Computing and Engineering at the University of the West of Scotland.
 Dr Reid is undertaking research into compact carbon dioxide detectors which are used for breath analysis in patients under anaesthesia.
 Dr Reid’s team is producing low-cost devices that will increase our understanding of the effects of anaesthesia, thereby directly affecting patient safety in hospitals across the UK.